DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   This phase is expected to enable, or make it easier to implement, the following features:

+  * Ability to right-click in listviews like ActorBase's relationship list, pick a "New" option, and open a form-editing dialog without a pre-existing stub, wherein a Relationship form is created if you click "OK"
   * Flowchart-like editor for dialogue
   * Cleaner code for editing Papyrus bound scripts
     * Currently, `DKPapyrusBoundScriptListPane` can't auto-commit changes to a script directly to a form-working-copy's VMAD, because `DKBoundScriptListModel` only keeps track of the VMAD itself and not the working-copy form (so it can't use `form_reference_t::set`).
 This means that form-editing dialogs have to manually commit changes (from the UI to the working-copy VMAD) on save.
 We *could* have the model track the working-copy form in order to allow auto-committing... *or* once the backend rewrite is done and working copies use bare `form_stub*` fields, it'll then be possible to give `DKPapyrusBoundScriptListPane` the ability to optionally auto-commit directly to a working-copy VMAD.